andrew/ultimate-awesome/README.md

 - [amas](https://github.com/sindresorhus/amas) - Awesome & Marvelous Amas.
 - [Awesome-LLM-Long-Context-Modeling](https://github.com/Xnhyacinth/Awesome-LLM-Long-Context-Modeling) - 📰 Must-read papers and blogs on LLM based Long Context Modeling 🔥.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
+- [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
 - [iOS_ML](https://github.com/alexsosn/iOS_ML) - List of Machine Learning, AI, NLP solutions for iOS.
 The most recent version of this article can be found on my blog.
 - [awesome-imbalanced-learning](https://github.com/ZhiningLiu1998/awesome-imbalanced-learning) - 😎 Everything about class-imbalanced/long-tail learning: papers, codes, frameworks, and libraries | 有关类别不平衡/长尾学习的一切：论文、代码、框架与库.
 - [awesome-wordpress](https://github.com/miziomon/awesome-wordpress) - A curated list of amazingly awesome WordPress resources, themes, plugins and shiny things.
 Inspired by awesome-php. .